MareenLoesing/GHF-Antarctica-MachineLearning/README.md

 Publication: Lösing, M.; Ebbing, J. (2021): Predicting Geothermal Heat Flow in Antarctica With a Machine Learning Approach.
 Journal of Geophysical Research: Solid Earth, 126(6), https://doi.org/10.1029/2020JB021499

-Resulting predicted heat flow with minimum, maximum, and maximum absolute difference values are available in file **'HF_Min_Max_MaxAbs.csv'**.
+Resulting predicted heat flow for Antarctica with minimum, maximum, and maximum absolute difference values are available in file **'HF_Min_Max_MaxAbs.csv'**.

 **HEAT FLOW** data is from: